-Itchy eyes, runny nose, sneezing, fatigue—allergy symptoms are no fun!
+Itchy eyes, runny nose, sneezing, allergy fatigue—allergy symptoms are no fun!
 Whether you’re dealing with seasonal grass and pollen allergies, or reacting to a trigger such as animal dander, the effects are equally miserable.

 While you may not be able to get rid of your allergies, it is possible to reduce the symptoms they cause.
 Read on to learn everything you need to know about the histamines that kickstart your body’s allergic reactions, and the antihistamines that kick back.
 Plus, get the lowdown on four popular natural antihistamines.